CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

 Displays a popup windows showing a video stream from a specified camera.
 If no camera is specified, `gantry_head` is used.
 In the popup window, clicking on the display will recenter the gantry on that position.
 Scrolling the mouse wheel slowly moves the gantry up and down.
 If setup, adjusting the slider changes the intensity of the light.

-*Format:* `VIDEO cam_name reference_image`
+*Format:* `VIDEO cam_name img_id_or_path`

   - `cam_nam` **Optional:** Name of camera to stream images from
-  - `reference_image` **Optional:** identifier for a reference image that will be displayed in the corner of the video.
+  - `img_id_or_path` **Optional:** identifier for a reference image that will be displayed in the corner of the video.
 This must match a configuration entry like `reference_image.img_identifier: PATH`.
 So for example, using `img_identifier` will open an image located at PATH.
 Either absolute paths or relative paths in the project directory are supported.
+If no matching identifier is found, the command interprets the id as a path literal.

 #### `AUTOFOCUS`